MySQL CDC overview

 -

-The '__transaction_id' field serves as a unique identifier for each transaction, ensuring that no two transactions share the same identifier.
-This uniqueness enables precise identification and differentiation between transactions, mitigating conflicts arising from identical timestamps.
+__transaction_id' field serves as a unique identifier for each transaction, ensuring that no two transactions share the same identifier.
+This uniqueness enables precise identification and differentiation between transactions, mitigating conflicts arising from identical timestamps. -

-The '__transaction_order' field denotes the order in which the transactions were emitted from the database.
-By incorporating this field, the sequencing of transactions is accurately maintained, enabling downstream systems such as Apache Kafka or AWS Kinesis to process and order transactions correctly.
+__transaction_order' field denotes the order in which the database emitted the transactions.
+By incorporating this field, Data Integration accurately maintains the sequencing of transactions, enabling downstream systems such as Apache Kafka or AWS Kinesis to process and order transactions correctly.

-The inclusion of these metadata fields guarantees that the ordering of transactions is preserved throughout the River.
-As a result, smooth and accurate transaction flows can be achieved, resolving the discrepancies that previously arose from transactions with identical timestamps.
+The inclusion of these metadata fields guarantees that Data Integration preserves the ordering of transactions throughout the Data Flow.
+As a result, Data Integration achieves smooth and accurate transaction flows, resolving the discrepancies that arose from transactions with identical timestamps.

 For further details about Change Data Capture (CDC) Metadata Fields, refer to our Database Overview document.